ArchiveBox/docs/Home.md

 ## 🗃ArchiveBox Documentation

-### (Recently [renamed](https://github.com/pirate/ArchiveBox/issues/108) from `Bookmark Archiver`)
+*(Recently [renamed](https://github.com/pirate/ArchiveBox/issues/108) from `Bookmark Archiver`)*

-    "Your own personal Way-Back Machine"

----

-Save an archived copy of the websites you visit (the actual *content* of each site, not just the list of links).
-Can archive entire browsing history, or just links matching a filter or bookmarks list.
+ArchiveBox saves an archived copy of the websites you visit (the actual *content* of each site, not just the list of links).
+It can archive your entire browsing history, or import links from bookmarks managers, rss, text files and more.

 ArchiveBox can import links from: